If your horse is showing signs of acute laminitis, they require emergency veterinary attention and prompt treatment.

 Laminitis can occur due to a range of causes.
 [4] Determining the cause of laminitis in your horse is important as this will influence what type of treatment is necessary.

-There are three main types of laminitis including:
+The four main types of laminitis are: